nubcico/EAV/README.md

    python Dataload_audio.py
    ```

+Of course!
+Here’s the revised version without bold text and using numbers:

 ### Data Preprocessing

 The data preprocessing for audio, EEG, and video modalities is designed to prepare the raw data for emotion classification.
 Each modality follows its own distinct workflow:

-1. **Audio Modality**:
+1. Audio Modality:
    The `DataLoadAudio` class handles audio data processing:
-   - **Data File Loading**: The `data_files()` method retrieves audio file paths and their corresponding emotion labels.
+   - Data File Loading: The `data_files()` method retrieves audio file paths and their corresponding emotion labels.
-   - **Feature Extraction**: The `feature_extraction()` method loads the audio files, resamples them to a target rate, and segments the audio into 5-second clips.
+   - Feature Extraction: The `feature_extraction()` method loads the audio files, resamples them to a target rate, and segments the audio into 5-second clips.
 Each segment is labeled according to the associated emotion.
-   - **Label Encoding**: Emotion labels are converted to numerical indices for model compatibility.
+   - Label Encoding: Emotion labels are converted to numerical indices for model compatibility.
-   - **Processing Coordination**: The `process()` method orchestrates these steps, returning the extracted features and labels.
+   - Processing Coordination: The `process()` method orchestrates these steps, returning the extracted features and labels.

    ```python
    class DataLoadAudio: